dima91/BSP-pattern/README.md

 + **third super-step**: each concurrent activity sorts the received items;

 #### TODO list
-+ [] add supersteps tester, to test possibility to define different numbers of activities for each superstep and possibility to specify the next superstep to be exeuted
++ [ ] add supersteps tester, to test possibility to define different numbers of activities for each superstep and possibility to specify the next superstep to be exeuted
-+ [] include both superstep testers in the delivery script
++ [ ] include both superstep testers in the delivery script
++ [ ] fix and include bsp tester inside cmake and delivery script
++ [ ] **maybe** implement the three different activities composition
-+ [] write the report
++ [ ] write the report